Ralph Willard: After Holy Cross

 On June 10, 2009, Willard became an associate head coach with the University of Louisville to team once again with longtime personal friend Rick Pitino.
 The following season, Willard became director of operations at Louisville.

 From 2011 to 2013, Willard was a consultant back at Holy Cross.
 In the 2013–14 season, Willard scouted for the Oklahoma City Thunder.

 Prior to the 2015–16 season, Willard signed a one-year contract but took a leave of absence in October 2015 for health reasons.

 Personal life

-Willard is married to the former Dorothy Schreiber and has three children, including college basketball coach Kevin Willard, who was head coach at Seton Hall from 2010-2022 and is now the head coach at Maryland.
+Willard is married to the former Dorothy Schreiber and has three children, including college basketball coach Kevin Willard, who was head coach at Seton Hall from 2010 to 2022, Currently at Villanova 2025+ and also was the head coach at Maryland.
 The Willards have lived in Bonita Springs, Florida since around 2012.

 In 2005, Willard was diagnosed with prostate cancer.
 In 2008, he underwent robot-assisted open heart surgery to repair a leaking mitral valve.
 He has successfully recovered from both and continues to coach today.